So What The Heck is The Difference Between Parent Coaches and Family Therapists

 While both seek a better outcome of your family relationships and dynamics, Parent Coaching has several advantages

-Parent Coaching |
+Parent Coaching | Therapy |

 Views parents as the experts on their own children and typically involves a one-on-one relationship between the coach and the parent. |

-Involves sessions with the entire family, as well as individual sessions with children without parents. |
+Involves sessions with the entire family, as well as individual sessions with children without parents.
+Therapists often are not able to share details of child sessions for privacy. |

-Works with parents to discover their values and incorporate them into developmentally appropriate discipline strategies to reduce misbehavior. |
+Works with parents to discover their values and incorporate them into developmentally appropriate strategies that can eliminate a specific misbehavior within 4-6 weeks. |

-Helps families identify and change generations-long negative patterns of interaction and communication that may be contributing to the child's behavior. |
+Helps families identify and address generations-long negative patterns of interaction and communication that may be contributing to the child's behavior.
+Parents work on their underlying issues before addressing misbehavior in the children. |

-Focuses on providing evidence-based behavior management to parents to solve specific misbehaviors in their child typically within 6 weeks. |
+Focuses on providing developmentally appropriate and evidence-based behavior management techniques to parents to solve specific misbehaviors in their child typically within 4-6 weeks. |

-Takes a more comprehensive approach, working to identify and address underlying issues within the family system including providing diagnoses for family members. |
+Takes a more comprehensive approach, working to identify and address underlying issues within the family system including providing diagnoses for family members.
+This may involve hiring new therapists for those individuals. |

-Typically involves a short-term, goal-oriented approach based on each family’s unique goals. |
+Typically involves a short-term, goal-oriented approach based on each family’s unique goals, typically 4-6 months.
+Sessions are scheduled by the client and around the client's busy schedule.. |

-Focuses primarily on the relationship between the parent and child in a way that protects the trust between parent and child. |
+Focuses primarily on the relationship between the parent and child in a way that protects the deepening, positive relationship between parent and child. |

 Considers the broader context of the family and how each member's experiences and behaviors impact the whole. |

-Teaches life-long, practical strategies and techniques so parents intuitively know how to reinforce positive behavior, set clear boundaries, and appropriately hold children accountable. |
+Teaches life-long, practical strategies and techniques so parents intuitively know how to reinforce positive behavior, set clear boundaries, and appropriately hold children accountable for the child's best interest. |

-Uses a variety of therapeutic techniques to address the emotional and psychological dynamics within the family, |
+Uses a variety of therapeutic techniques to address the emotional and psychological dynamics within the family. |

 May use assessments and evaluations to identify parenting problems and the best solutions for the individual children as well as they family as a whole. |